---------------------- Forwarded by Thomas L. White/CHASE on 04/20/2001

 Peter

 Thanks to Bruce for posting his patch to NDMPcopy!
-Here's the one that we've been using and all the information we've collected about it.
+Here's the one that

 I've uploaded the following patch for ndmpcopy to ftp.ndmp.org in